Shoshone National Forest: Geography and geology

 Shoshone National Forest borders Yellowstone National Park and Bridger-Teton National Forest to the west.
 The Continental Divide demarks the boundary between Shoshone and Bridger-Teton National Forests.
 Along the Montana border, Shoshone National Forest borders Custer National Forest to the north.
 Private property, property belonging to the state of Wyoming and lands administered by the Bureau of Land Management form the eastern boundaries.
 Lastly, the Wind River Indian Reservation also borders on the east, and bisects a smaller southern section which includes the Popo Agie Wilderness and the Washakie Ranger District.

 The altitude in the forest ranges from 4600 ft near Cody, Wyoming, to 13804 ft at the top of Gannett Peak, an elevation gain of over 9200 ft.
 Of the three major mountain ranges found in the forest, they are geologically distinct from each other.
 All of the mountains are a part of the Rocky Mountains.
-In the northern and central portions of the forest lie the Absaroka Mountains which were named after the Crow Indian tribe.
-The majority of the Absaroka Mountains are contained within the forest, with the highest peak being Francs Peak at 13158 ft.
+In the northern and central portions of the forest lie the Absaroka Range which were named after the Crow Indian tribe.
+The majority of the Absaroka Range is contained within the forest, with the highest peak being Francs Peak at 13158 ft.
 The peaks of the Absaroka are basaltic in origin, having been the result of volcanic activity estimated to have occurred 50 million years ago during the Eocene epoch.
 The rocks are composed of mostly andesite and breccias deposited for millions of years during volcanic events and are atop more ancient sedimentary rocks that are considered to have economically viable mineral wealth.
 Gold was mined from the slopes of Francs Peak between the years 1890 and 1915, and the small ghost town of Kirwin remains as a legacy of that period.
-Major tributaries of the Bighorn River, such as the Shoshone and Greybull Rivers, originate in the Absaroka Mountains.
+Major tributaries of the Bighorn River, such as the Shoshone and Greybull Rivers, originate in the Absaroka Range.
 Important passes through the Absarokas include Sylvan Pass, which leads to the eastern entrance of Yellowstone National Park; and Togwotee Pass, which provides access to Jackson Hole and Grand Teton National Park.